customer lifetime value

 In this model, the average order value is used to determine your customer’s LTV.
 That’s why historical customer LTV is mainly used when customers interact with your business in a certain quarter.

-Although this model is not sustainable, because in this model inactive customers could buy you in the future, and the model only predicts CLV for a certain period, the data can be manipulative.
+Although this model is not sustainable, because in this model inactive customers could buy from you in the future, and the model only predicts CLV for a certain period, the data can be manipulative.

 Customer lifetime value factors